jdboisvert/quotes-service-python/README.md

 Add the `--reload` option if you wish for it to reload with every file change.

 #### API Documentation
-You can view a full documentation (OpenAPI Standard) of the app by viewing http://127.0.0.1/docs
+You can view a full documentation (OpenAPI Standard) of the app by viewing http://127.0.0.1/docs once running the app.

 The API supports the following requests:
 -   Create quote
     -   Method: POST
     -   URL: /api/quote
     -   Parameters: